biswajitpanday/HyperCache/README.md

 - **MSSQL**: Ensures data persistence with SQL Server.
 - **Scalable Architecture**: Designed for ease of use and scalability in enterprise environments.

-## Minimum Requirements
-The mentioned versions in the project are the latest available at the time of development.
-The minimum versions required are based on the dependencies of the Delta NuGet package and Blazor.
-Please refer to the [Delta NuGet Package](https://www.nuget.org/packages/Delta) for specific minimum version requirements.

 ## Benefits of Using the Delta Package
 Using the Delta package improves the efficiency of API responses by sending only the changes instead of the entire dataset.
 This results in:
 - **Reduced payload size**: Only the modified or new data is transmitted.